War of ideas: Use during the Cold War

-Use in the War on Terror
+Use in the war on terror

 Terrorism is a form of political and psychological warfare; it is protracted, high-intensity propaganda, aimed more at the hearts of the public and the minds of decision makers, and not at the physical victims.
-There is growing recognition among U.S. government officials, journalists, and analysts of terrorism that defeating al-Qaida— arguably the preeminent challenge to U.S. security—will require far more than neutralizing leaders, disrupting cells, and dismantling networks.
+There is growing recognition among U.S. government officials, journalists, and analysts of terrorism that defeating al-Qaida—arguably the preeminent challenge to U.S. security—will require far more than neutralizing leaders, disrupting cells, and dismantling networks.
 The 9/11 Commission concluded in its final report, eliminating al-Qaida as a formidable danger ultimately requires prevailing in the longer term over the ideology that gives rise to Islamist terrorism."

-As Akbar Ahmed, a Muslim scholar who holds the Chair of Islamic Studies at American University, explains: Properly understood, this is a war of ideas within Islam—some of them faithful to authentic Islam, but some of them clearly un-Islamic and even blasphemous toward the peaceful and compassionate Allah of the Qur'an.
+As Akbar Ahmed, a Muslim scholar who holds the Chair of Islamic Studies at American University, argues: Properly understood, this is a war of ideas within Islam—some of them faithful to authentic Islam, but some of them clearly un-Islamic and even blasphemous toward the peaceful and compassionate Allah of the Qur'an.

 Waging a blatantly ideological struggle seems unnatural to some Americans.
 Westerners tend to downplay intangible factors such as ideas, history, and culture as political motivators, preferring instead to stress more concrete driving forces such as personal security and physical well-being.

 The United States military has recently begun incorporating a strategic communication into their overall battle operations in the War on Terror, especially in Afghanistan and Iraq.
 In addition to the military's traditional role of using force they are beginning to use political as well as ideological warfare against the enemy as a method of influencing the local populations into opposing say the Taliban or al Qa'ida.
 The ancient Chinese philosopher Sun Tzu once said that to fight and conquer in all your battles is not supreme excellence; supreme excellence consists in breaking the enemy's resistance without fighting.
 The War of Ideas attempts to "break the enemy's resistance."

 Terrorists' use of mass media

 Users of terror tactics' strategic communications goals are aimed at legitimizing, propagating, and intimidating their audience.
-Their skillful use of the mass media and the internet has enabled them to keep generating new generations of followers.
+Their skilful use of the mass media and the internet has enabled them to keep generating new generations of followers.

 Al-Qaida's message, disseminated widely and effectively through all forms of mass media, including the Internet, has a powerful appeal in much of the Muslim world.
 In 2007, an al-Qaeda spokesman described Osama bin Laden's strategic influence of mass media in the Arab world:

 The intensive, sometimes obsessive coverage in the media about a terrorist act generates the desired psychological effect.
 Terrorist actions are planned and organized in a manner that causes a strategically maximum communicative effect, while requiring minimal resources.
 The symbiotic relationship between terror events and the media is apparent: the perpetrators would have far less impact without media publicity and the media can hardly be expected to resist reporting.
 Satellite TV and the internet offers terrorists expanded possibilities of influencing and manipulating audiences.

-Methods

-For instance in the West's battle against jihadist terrorists: